heyzgj/mcp-feargreedindex/README.md

 1. Make sure you have a valid CoinMarketCap API key
 2. Check that the `.env` file is correctly configured
 3. Review the console logs for detailed error information
+4. Ensure your API plan has access to the endpoints you're trying to use

+## License

+MIT